-Pulitzer Prize-winning author Jennifer Egan (A Visit from The Goon Squad) joins Andrea Yaryura Clark for a discussion about Clark’s deeply moving debut novel, On a Night of a Thousand Stars.
+Pulitzer Prize-winning author Jennifer Egan (A Visit from The Goon Squad) joined Andrea Yaryura Clark for a discussion about Clark’s deeply moving debut novel, On a Night of a Thousand Stars.
 In this heartbreaking and hopeful narrative of love and resilience, a young couple confronts the start of Argentina’s Dirty War in the 1970s, and a daughter searches for truth twenty years later.
 On a Night of a Thousand Stars speaks to relationships, morality, and identity during a brutal period in Argentinian history, and the understanding—and redemption—people crave in the face of tragedy.
-The event will feature a dramatic reading of excerpts from the book by performer Paula Christensen—who also narrated the novel’s audiobook—followed by a conversation between Egan and Clark.
+The event featured a dramatic reading of excerpts from the book by performer Paula Christensen—who also narrated the novel’s audiobook—followed by a conversation between Egan and Clark.

 Andrea Yaryura Clark